atomisthq/docs/docs/index.md

 providing them as a cohesive model of code, people, and process for you to query and take action.
-The Atomist development automation platform provides the tools to make _you_ a more productive developer by reducing drudgery and codifying standards.
+The Atomist development automation platform provides the tools to make _you_ a more productive developer by reducing busy work and codifying standards.

 ## Using Atomist

 Atomist helps you gain visibility and control over your software delivery process by providing automations that respond to commands and events.
-You can use Atomist's out-of-the-box automations or you can write your own automations.
+You can use Atomist's out-of-the-box automations or you can write your own.

 ### Atomist automations